orthecreedence/cl-async/README.md

 themselves, but because I planned to completely wrap them all along, didn't put too much work into making them pretty and useful.
 They will most likely stay as-is (and undocumented).

+### HTTP server
+The [http-server][#http-server] is a simple way to get a quick HTTP interface for your app.
+However, as someone who does a lot of ops as well as dev, I must warn you that *I would not trust this to be public-facing*.
+This is not because I am a terrible programmer, but because I don't think libevent's HTTP implementation takes into account a lot of things that other HTTP servers have been battle tested with.

+In other words, put [HAProxy(http://haproxy.1wt.eu/) or [NginX](http://nginx.org/) (or similar) in front of it.
+Let someone else bear the brunt of dealing with the security flaws of the open web so you can focus on building a solid application.

 ### Internals
 cl-async tracks anonymous callbacks and libevent objects using what are called